 |Michelle Spinney||CLAMS (Cape Libraries Automated Materials Sharing Inc.)|

 |Karen Tobin||Goodnow Library, Sudbury|

-The next MLA-IF/SRC meeting will be held on Tuesday, February 26, from 2-4 p.m. at Reading Public Library (64 Middlesex Avenue, Reading, MA, 01867), with an option to call in via GoToMeeting.
+The next MLA-IF/SRC meeting will be held on Tuesday, April 23, from 2-4 p.m. via GoToMeeting.
 Currently, the Committee meets via conference call, with three “in-person” meetings during the year.
 Participants may also attend in-person meetings via conference call.
 Email email@example.com to join the Committee and for conference call access information.

 American Library Association Resources